imsalimansari/imsalimansari/README.md

 -->
 ## About Me

-🔭 Currently delving deep into the realms of penetration testing and vulnerability assessment.
+🔭 Currently diving into the world of security operations, threat detection, and incident response.

-🌱 Ever the explorer, I'm on a quest to discover the latest tools and techniques in cybersecurity and penetration testing.
+🌱 Always learning and exploring the latest tools and techniques in cybersecurity to enhance my skills and contribute to a safer digital environment.

-💬 Passionate about penetration testing.
+💬 Passionate about monitoring, analyzing, and defending against emerging cyber threats.

 📫 Drop me a line at [Email](mailto:salimansari7644@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/imsalimansari/).
-Let's make the digital world a safer place, one vulnerability at a time!
+Let’s work together to build stronger security, one threat at a time!

 ## Tools & Technologies